Stanton R. Musser

-Major general Stanton R. Musser (2 April 1936 - 8 October 2012) was a United States Air Force (USAF) officer.
+Major general Stanton R. Musser (2 April 1936 – 8 October 2012) was a United States Air Force (USAF) officer.

 Early life and education

-He was born in Watsontown, Pennsylvania on 18 September 1936.
+Musser was born to Marjorie May and Harold L. Musser in Watsontown, Pennsylvania on 2 April 1936.
 He attended Gettysburg High School.
 He earned a bachelor of science degree in physical education from Gettysburg College in 1958.
+Musser was a sprinter, hurdler and an end in gridiron football.
+In 2002, he was inducted into the Athletic Hall of Honors of Gettysburg College and Adams County.

 Military career

-He was commissioned as a second lieutenant through the Air Force Reserve Officer Training Corps program and began pilot training at Malden Air Base, Missouri, in August 1958.
+Musser was commissioned as a second lieutenant through the Air Force Reserve Officer Training Corps program and began pilot training at Malden Air Base, Missouri, in August 1958.
 Upon completion of pilot training at Laredo Air Force Base, Texas, in August 1959, he received his pilot wings.
-He then was assigned to Williams Air Force Base, Arizona, and later to Nellis Air Force Base, Nevada, where he completed North American F-100 Super Sabre combat crew training in July 1960.
-After survival school training at Stead Air Force Base, Nevada, in September 1960, he was assigned to the 417th Tactical Fighter Squadron, 50th Tactical Fighter Wing, Ramstein Air Base, West Germany, as an F-100 fighter-bomber aircraft commander.

-In July 1964 he was assigned to the 31st Tactical Fighter Wing, Homestead Air Force Base, Florida, as an F-100 pilot and later served as chief of wing training and scheduling.
+He was then assigned to Williams Air Force Base, Arizona, and later to Nellis Air Force Base, Nevada, where he completed North American F-100 Super Sabre combat crew training in July 1960.
+After survival school training at Stead Air Force Base, Nevada, in September 1960, he was assigned to the 417th Tactical Fighter Squadron, 50th Tactical Fighter Wing, located at Ramstein Air Base in West Germany, as an F-100 fighter-bomber aircraft commander.
+In July 1964 Musser was assigned to the 31st Tactical Fighter Wing, Homestead Air Force Base, Florida, as an F-100 pilot and later served as chief of wing training and scheduling.
 During this assignment he served a temporary tour of duty in South Vietnam as a forward air controller, flying 177 combat missions in Cessna O-1F Bird Dogs with "A" Brigade, Army of the Republic of Vietnam.
 He completed Squadron Officer School in 1964.

 He transferred to the U.S. Air Force Academy, Colorado, as an air officer commanding in April 1966.
 He was assigned to the U.S. Air Force Aerial Demonstration Squadron, the Thunderbirds, at Nellis Air Force Base in December 1966.
 He flew with the Thunderbirds when the team changed from F-100s to McDonnell Douglas F-4E Phantom IIs in 1969.
 During his time as a team member, he flew more than 300 official aerial demonstrations in the United States and 20 foreign countries.